-To facilitate quick replacement, the spare or replacement parts necessary for proper engine operation and routine maintenance will be located on site at each generation facility or at EDL's central maintenance facility if the part is a large or specialty item.
+To facilitate quick replacement, the spare or replacement parts necessary for proper engine operation and routine maintenance will be located on site at the generation facility or at EDL's central maintenance facility if the part is a large or specialty item.
 Most specialty parts will be ordered on an as needed basis.

 Each engine is made up of hundreds of parts.
 Having each part in the inventory is not feasible or necessary.
 Below is a list of frequently used major replacement parts that may be available at the facility for quick replacement.

+Temperature Regulators

+Oil Filters

-Temperature Regulators Oil Filters Fans - various types Regulators - various types Motors - various types Sensors - various types
+Fans - various types

+Regulators - various types

+Motors - various types

+Sensors - various types

-Actual inventory at EDBC at any given time will vary based on planned and unplanned part replacements occurring during operations as well as supplier part availability.
+EDL utilizes an inventory management system that is used to ensure sufficient stock of parts is maintained.
+Actual inventory at GRGS at any given time will vary based on planned and unplanned part replacements occurring during operations, as well as supplier part availability.
 EDL also maintains a spare part inventory at a maintenance facility located in Michigan.
-EDBC is able to obtain spare parts from the maintenance facility as needed.
+GRGS is able to obtain spare parts from the maintenance facility as needed.